Cost of Living in Colombo, Sri Lanka

 We asked people how much they someone comfortably live on in Colombo, they wrote:

 "The cost of living in Colombo is generally considered to be quite affordable.
 Basic necessities such as food, transportation, and utilities are relatively inexpensive, while housing costs can vary depending on the area.
 Eating out at restaurants is also relatively affordable, with a meal for two people costing around $15 USD.
-Overall, Colombo is a great place to live for those looking for a low cost of living," said one expat in Colombo.
+Overall, Colombo is a great place to live for those looking for a low cost of living," explained one expat living in Colombo.

 Will I save money living in Colombo?

 "Living in Colombo can be significantly cheaper than living in the United States.
 The cost of living in Sri Lanka is much lower than in the US, with basic necessities such as food, transportation, and housing being much more affordable.
 Additionally, the cost of entertainment and leisure activities is also much lower in Sri Lanka than in the US.
-As a result, living in Colombo, Sri Lanka can be a great way to save money compared to living in the United States," remarked one in Colombo.
+As a result, living in Colombo, Sri Lanka can be a great way to save money compared to living in the United States," said one expat in Colombo.

 What is the average cost of housing in Colombo?